slaubi/the-fast-track/8.1/en/2-project.rst

 We have it.
 The project is all about getting feedback on conferences: a list of conferences on the homepage, a page for each conference, full of nice comments.
 A comment is composed of some small text and an optional photo taken during the conference.
 I suppose I have just written down all the specifications we need to get started.

 The *project* will contain several *applications*.
-A traditional web application with an HTML frontend, an API, and an SPA for mobile phones.
+A traditional web application with an HTML frontend that feels as snappy as an SPA, and an API ready to power mobile applications.
 How does that sound?

 Learning is Doing
 -----------------